TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 If we looked at the [larger sample of data](full_event_attendees.csv) we would see that the majority of the shorter zip codes are from individuals from states in the north-eastern part of the United States.
-Many zip codes there start with
-0. This data was likely stored in the database as an integer, and not as text, which caused the leading zeros to be removed.
+Many zip codes there start with 0.
+This data was likely stored in the database as an integer, and not as text, which caused the leading zeros to be removed.

-So in the case of zip codes less than five-digits we will assume that we can pad missing zeros to the front.
+So in the case of zip codes of less than five-digits we will assume that we can pad missing zeros to the front.

 * Some zip codes are missing